-- 15.1.3a.4 The combined gross floor area of all residential buildings and residential accessory buildings on the site shall not exceed 300m2 in area. - 15.1.3a.5 Alterations and additions within a Hazard (Fault Line) Area shall be built with a light roof and light wall cladding. - 15.1.3a.6 Alterations and additions within a Hazard (Flooding) Area: - must not be sited so as to impede the flow of flood waters - the floor level must be constructed above the current flood hazard level identified by Council.
+- 15.1.3a.4 The combined gross floor area of all residential buildings and residential accessory buildings on the site shall not exceed 300m2 400m2 in area. - 15.1.3a.5 Alterations and additions to residential buildings within a Hazard (Fault Line) Area shall be built with a light roof and light wall cladding. - 15.1.3a.6 Alterations and additions to residential buildings within a Hazard (Flooding) Area: - must not be sited so as to impede the flow of flood waters - the floor level must be constructed above the current flood hazard level identified by Council.